NickCMoore/harmonia-sinfonia/TESTING.md

 ### Unresolved Bugs

-- Bell icon in notifications dropdown does not change colour based on whether there is an unread notification of not.
+- Notification Bell Icon Colour: The bell icon in the notifications dropdown does not change colour to indicate whether there are unread notifications or not.
+This functionality was planned but not fully implemented.
+Future updates will address this.